 The amount of land required to run a successful agricultural business varies depending on the crop or type of livestock.
-However, virtually all agricultural operations benefit from being adjacent to or near other similar types of operations - there are shared resources, common services, and a general understanding of the requirements of running a farm, ranch, or dairy that benefit from being or close proximity or connected to other similar properties.
+However, virtually all agricultural operations benefit from being adjacent to or near other similar types of operations.
+There are shared resources, common services, and a general understanding of the requirements of running a farm, ranch, or dairy - benefits that result from being in close proximity or connected to other similar properties.